 Welcome to the Department of Physiology, Anatomy and Genetics, which is a major basic-science department within the Division of Medical Sciences at the University of Oxford.

 We are home to a large number of internationally-renowned teams of scientists addressing major questions in biomedicine, the answers to which will have a profound effect on modern biology.
 Crucially, though, we think that learning is just as important as research, and at our core lies a belief that a synthesis of the two is key to advancing our understanding.
 As such, we work to provide outstanding opportunities for graduate students and post-doctoral workers to gain a research training of the very highest quality which will enable them to become the leaders of tomorrow and strive to communicate and employ their research in the wider world.

-Our research is split into six broad areas of study, including: Cardiac Science; Development and Reproduction; Functional Genomics; Ion Channels, Transporters and Signalling; Metabolism and Endocrinology; Neuroscience.
+Our research is split into six broad areas of study, including: Cardiac Science; Cell Physiology; Development and Cell Biology; Functional Genomics; Metabolism and Endocrinology; Neuroscience.
 Our work is necessarily multidisciplinary and cross-cutting, which means our researchers often work across more than one theme, as well as collaborating with colleagues in the physical sciences, life sciences and clinical departments across Oxford.

 Alongside all of this, our staff undertakes most of the preclinical teaching for the University's top-ranked medical degrees, and our graduate courses attract a wealth of international talent.
 Ultimately, our department is built on a desire to understand basic science and a belief that our students are the future of research — together, we’re exploring the frontiers of biology.